-- Should property pass outright (simply) or in trust (somewhat more complex but potentially much more beneficial) at your death?
+- Should your property pass outright (simply) or in trust (somewhat more complex but potentially much more beneficial) at your death?
 While most individuals initially believe they want to keep their plan as simple as possible, the reality is that most of our clients end up preferring the additional benefits obtained by passing assets in trust.
-Trusts can provide “asset protection” benefits for a surviving spouse, children (descendants) and other loved ones, the ability to help “control” who benefits from your assets and where any remaining assets pass upon a beneficiary’s death, and potential “tax effects” (potentially both pro and con).
+Trusts can provide “asset protection” benefits for a surviving spouse, children (descendants) and other loved ones, the ability to help “control” who benefits from your assets, where any remaining assets pass upon a beneficiary’s death, and potential “tax effects” (potentially both pro and con).
 Based on current tax laws, most of our clients do not choose to use trusts based on the tax effects, but rather choose to use trusts for their non-tax benefits of asset protection and control.
 These are the common questions asked:

 - Do you want to significantly increase the odds that any assets remaining at the surviving spouse’s death actually pass to your children (or other loved ones) as desired?
 This is important because of the possible effect of a surviving spouse’s future marriage, predators during older age or illness, and especially with blended families.
 If yes, go with trust planning, but if no, go for the simplicity of outright transfers.

 - Do you care if the assets you pass to your children can be accessed or taken by your child’s potential creditors or a child’s spouse in a divorce situation, or would you rather these assets be protected from unwanted outsiders while the children have full (or lesser desired) access to the assets?
-If protection is desired, long-term trust planning (what we refer to as “GST Planning”) should be used, but if this protection is not important, then the simplicity of short-term trusts for younger children or outright distributions for older children should be used.
+If protection is desired, long-term trust planning (what we sometimes refer to as “GST Planning” or “Dynasty Trust Planning”) should be used, but if this protection is not important, then the simplicity of short-term trusts for younger children or outright distributions for older children should be used.

 - If the decision to use trusts is made, who should serve as the Trustee(s), the spouse or the child (normally with an age requirement) who is the primary beneficiary of the trust, another party (person or trust company), or some combination?
 This is a critically important issue that needs to be carefully considered.

 - Should the primary estate planning document used be a Will or a Revocable Living Trust?
-The answer to the question depends on the facts of the particular person’s situation and is not the same answer for everyone in a state like Georgia that has a fairly simple and low hassle probate process.
+The answer to this question depends on the facts of the particular person’s situation and is not the same answer for everyone in a state like Georgia that has a fairly simple and low hassle probate process.